timohirt/terraform-provider-hetznerdns/README.md

 ## Authentication

-Once installed you have three ptions to provide the required API token that is used to authenticate at the Hetzner DNS API.
+Once installed you have three options to provide the required API token that is used to authenticate at the Hetzner DNS API.

 ### Enter API Token when needed